These rich-tasting Sweetened Condensed Milk marshmallows don't use corn syrup. They have a creamy color and a slight caramel flavor.

 Why Make Marshmallows with No Corn Syrup?

-Is corn syrup bad?
+Is corn syrup bad for you?

 Many people avoid using corn syrup at home, or as an ingredient in products they buy because they think it's "bad".